 It is so easy to speak and write about choosing happy thoughts.
-Then a situation arises that clashes with my current direction.
-A rude remark, an oversighor an interruption leading to a misunderstanding.
-My state of mind then depends on the level of self-confidence that allows an unwanted situation to be brushed off or solved and forgotten
+Then a situation arises clashing with my current direction.
+A rude remark, an oversight or an interruption leading to a misunderstanding.
+My state of mind then depends on the level of self-confidence.
+Will I allow an unwanted situation to be brushed off or solved and forgotten?

 My confidence seemed to rise temporarily when it was in agreement with the thoughts of the person I was with.
 I struggled in stating my unique perspective.
 I was seldom in contact with who I was and what my thoughts were.
 And when my statement came out in a group, it came in the form of an argument.
 It was often an offensive stance that was not readily accepted, probably because the tone was not understood.
 Over the years my skill diminished and refused to serve me in the tamest of gatherings.

 But have no fear; it is not a gloomy picture at all.
 It is the gold lessons of experience.
 I like to practice and expand many skills.
 Confidence nudges me daily to move about with, well, confidence!
 And by utilizing this skill I am making many discoveries about this adventure called life, and communication There is still much to learn I will be staying around for a while longer!